frequently asked questions about training

 What are training options?

 Training options include the following.
-See also our Fact Sheet on Training for more detail on costs of setting up on-site training and phone consultation.
+See also our Training page for more detail on virtual and in person training options.

-- On-site training by Lisa and associates.
-You can attend an existing training (see the calendar) or book one for your agency or co-host one with us.
+- Virtual or on-site training for your agency by Lisa and associates.
 It can be conducted in any length.
-Typically it ranges from one day to two days, and offers the following topics: background; in-depth description of the model; clinical demonstration of a session; implementation ideas; and experiential exercises (small-group conduct of a session; grounding exercise; role-play of “tough cases”, etc.).
-The training can be adapted to focus on particular client populations (adolescents, military or veterans, prisoners, women or men, domestic violence, etc.).
+Typically it ranges from one day to two days, and we offer the training on various topics.
+See our Topics page for descriptions and agendas.
+All of our trainings can be adapted to focus on particular client populations (adolescents, military or veterans, prisoners, gender-based, interpersonal violence, etc.).
 There is ample time for question-and-answer, and discussion is encouraged.
 There is no limit on the number of people who can attend a training.
 Presentations at professional conferences are often shorter, such as a panel or workshop.
 We provide trainings all over the US and internationally.

 - Video training.
 Four and a half hours of training videos are available.

-- Phone consultation can be used either after a training or on its own.
-It provides support for clinicians who are implementing Seeking Safety, for as few or many phone sessions as desired.
+- Phone / Zoom consultation can be used either after a training or on its own.
+It provides support for clinicians who are implementing Seeking Safety and/or our other models.
+See our Consultation page.
+You can do as few or many sessions as desired.

 - Certification is also available for programs or researchers who want to determine that clinicians are conducting the model with strong fidelity.
-There is also Fidelity Rater Training and Certification available, as well as Supervisory Training and Certification available.
+See our Certification page, which describes the three types we offer.
 However, none of these are required to conduct or offer Seeking Safety.
 It is a very safe model even when conducted without any certification.
 It is an extremely safe model to conduct, even without any certification, and we strongly value a public health goal of providing easy access to Seeking Safety (i.e., making it easy to use and implement at very low cost).
-For further information on all types of certification available, please see our Fact Sheet on Training

 - HIV guide.
 This guide was written to help HIV/AIDS clients and clinicians in their use of Seeking Safety.
 The HIV guide is 41 single-spaced pages.
 It was written by Lisa Najavits as part of a project for the New York City Department of Health and Mental Health, Bureau of HIV/AIDS Prevention and Control.
 For each topic of Seeking Safety, it provides several pages of client handouts that can be used in conjunction with the regular Seeking Safety book handouts.
 Pages can be copied for your clinical work with your own clients.
 It also includes resources for clinicians and background on the intersection between HIV/AIDS, trauma, and substance abuse.
 Click on the link to obtain the HIV guide.
 This guide is designed to be used with the Seeking Safety book.
 You can obtain the Seeking Safety book here.